filecoin-project/filecoin-docs/smart-contracts/advanced/multicall.md

 ### Batching Contract Reads
 Batching contract reads, one of the most common use cases, allows a single `eth_call` JSON RPC request to return the results of multiple contract function calls.
 It has many benefits:

 1. **Reduced JSON RPC Requests**: Multicall reduces the number of separate JSON RPC requests that need to be sent.
-This is particularly useful when using remote nodes like Infura.
-By aggregating multiple contract reads into a single JSON-RPC request, Multicall (1) reduces RPC usage and therefore costs, and (2) reduces the number of round trips between the client and the node, which can significantly improve performance.
+This is particularly useful when using remote nodes, such as GLIF.
+By aggregating multiple contract reads into a single JSON-RPC request, Multicall (1) reduces RPC usage and therefore costs, and (2) reduces the number of round trips between the client and the node, which can significantly improve performance

 2. **Consistent Data from the Same Block**: Multicall guarantees that all values returned are from the same block.
 This ensures data consistency and reliability, as all the read operations are performed on the same state of the blockchain.